alikhil/TBMS/SPECS.md

 String - 64 bytes

-We can partition strings based on purpose of use.

 |  inUse |  extra(ASCII/UTF) |   value  |   nxtPartID |
 |:------:|:-----------------:|:--------:|:-----------:|
 | 1 byte |        1 byte     | 58 bytes |   4 bytes   |